Numbness & Tingling

 Physical Therapy

-Movement-based care to improve mobility, reduce nerve irritation, and rebuild core/hip stability to prevent recurrence.
+Movement-based care to improve mobility, reduce nerve irritation, and rebuild stability (core/hips or neck/upper back depending on symptoms).

 Chiropractic Care

-Hands-on care to support joint mobility and reduce muscle tension, tailored to your symptoms and comfort.
+Hands-on care to support joint mobility and reduce muscle tension, tailored to symptoms and comfort.

 Acupuncture

-A natural option to support pain relief and relaxation, often combined with your broader plan
+A natural option to support symptom relief and relaxation, often combined with your broader plan.

 Treatments We Commonly Recommend